Austin-Marcellino/ECE-1000-Fall-2024-Final-Project-RC-Car-Project/README.md

 https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_US
 Once connected to the RC car you can use the bluetooth terminal to send messages directly to the pi.
 We use micro python to read these codes and then turn on a motor and a servo to move and turn the car.
+The RC car chassis was custom made for this project in Fusion 360.

 ## Project Capabilities
 * Ability to move forward and backward, and to turn left and right